Source: European Medicines Agency (EU) Revision Year: 2025 Publisher: Janssen-Cilag International NV, Turnhoutseweg 30, B-2340, Beerse, Belgium

 If syncope occurs, an electrocardiogram should be obtained to detect any QT prolongation.

-Increases in transaminases or aminotransferase elevations accompanied by total bilirubin ≥2x ULN were seen in clinical trials during administration of SIRTURO with the background regimen (see section 4.8).
+Increases in transaminases accompanied by total bilirubin ≥2x ULN were seen in clinical trials in adult and paediatric patients during administration of SIRTURO with the background regimen (see section 4.8).
 Patients should be monitored throughout the treatment course, since the increases in liver enzymes were slow to appear and increased gradually during the 24 weeks.
 Monitor symptoms and laboratory tests (ALT, AST, alkaline phosphatase, and bilirubin) at baseline, monthly while on treatment, and as needed.
 If AST or ALT exceeds 5 times the upper limit of normal then the regimen should be reviewed and SIRTURO and/or any hepatotoxic background medicinal product should be discontinued.

 Other hepatotoxic medicinal products and alcohol should be avoided while on SIRTURO, especially in patients with diminished hepatic reserve.